starqi/ljenks-chess/README.md

 TODO

 - Tests for evaluation
-- Bitboards
+/ Bitboards
 - If checked, don't do second round of move tests
-/ Castling on one side needs to prevent other side...
-/ Promotions
+/ Promotion UI
 - En passant
+- Profiler?
+Curious.

 --------------------------------------------------